eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 npm start
 ```

-Or if not, but you're in the directory with the re-order.js file, you can then use the command:
+Or if not, but you're in the directory with the re-order.js file, you can use the command :

 ```plaintext
 node re-order.js